About Me

 I am very interested in academic and industrial collaboration on:

-• Fluid Simulation (cavitation modelling, flow problems involving heat transfer, etc.)
+• Multiphase CFD Simulation (cavitation modelling, flow problems involving heat transfer, etc.)

 • Blood Simulation (medical device design, drug delivery, etc.)

-• GPU Programming (code optimisation and algorithm development)
+• GPU Programming (code optimisation and algorithm development particularly for CFD)

-I also have significant industrial experience in Building Information Modelling (BIM) coordination and management roles gained while working in BIM environments for the construction of semiconductor plants at Intel Ireland.
+My industrial experience lies in Building Information Modelling (BIM) coordination and management roles which I gained while working on process piping design for the construction of semiconductor plants at Intel Ireland.

 I enjoy building computers, experimenting with new software packages and developing snippets of code in MATLAB and C++ to solve problems, and I will share code that might be useful to other students and researchers in the Codes section.